-\paragraph{Online Learning and Bandit Algorithms} Sequential label prediction is an important problem in online learning.
-The setting closest to ours is {\em label-efficient prediction} \cite{cesa2005minimizing}.
-The main difference is that \citet{cesa2005minimizing} query the label with a \emph{fixed} probability at each round, and that probability also appears in the regret bound.
-However, we use the side-information of the model predictions to \emph{adapt the probability} of querying to the information content of that instance, thereby significantly reducing the required labels in practice and lowering the regret, as demonstrated theoretically and in our experiments.
-Moreover, there is no study of the quality of the model output at the end of the stream, for neither adversarial nor stochastic streams.
-Another problem similar to ours is {\em consistent online learning}~\cite{jaghargh19a,altschuler2018online}, where the learner seeks to minimize the number of switches of her actions.
-Here, the learner observes the loss every round, even if she does not update her strategy.
-In our setting, in contrast, we do {\em not} know the true loss at the rounds we do not query.
+\paragraph{Online Learning and Bandits} Sequential label prediction is an important problem in online learning.
+The setting closest to ours is {\em label-efficient prediction} (\LEP) \citep{cesa2005minimizing}, where they query the label with a \emph{fixed} probability at each round, and that probability also appears in the regret bound.
+However, we use the side information of the models predictions to \emph{adapt the probability} of querying to the information content of the instance at hand, thereby significantly reducing the required labels in practice and lowering the regret, as demonstrated theoretically and in our experiments.
+Moreover, there is no study of the quality of the model outputted at the end of the stream, for neither adversarial nor stochastic streams.
+Another problem similar to ours is {\em consistent online learning}~\citep{jaghargh19a,altschuler2018online}, where the learner seeks to minimize the number of switches of her actions, while observing the loss every round, even if she does not update her strategy.
+In our setting, however, we do {\em not} know the loss in the rounds we do not query.
 Similar challenges arise in the multi-armed bandit literature.
 In a way, our setup lies between the usual prediction with experts advice and multi-armed bandit problems.
-Our algorithm is related in spirit to the EXP3 algorithm~\cite{auer2002finite} for adversarial bandits.
-The key difference, however, is that EXP3 uses the probability of selecting an arm to construct an unbiased loss estimator, whereas we consider the probability of observing the \emph{whole} loss.
+Our algorithm is related in spirit to the EXP3 algorithm~\citep{auer2002finite} for adversarial bandits.
+The key difference is that EXP3 uses the probability of selecting an arm to construct an unbiased loss estimator, whereas we consider the probability of observing the \emph{whole} loss.
 While similar in spirit, the standard EXP3 analysis fails to yield a regret bound, as discussed in the footnote of page \pageref{rem:on-omd}.